 Your mudroom is not only the last place you grab things as you rush out the door, it’s also the first space you see when you get home.
 Because of this, your mudroom ideally should be both practical and presentable - nobody wants to come home after a long day to a mess of coats and shoes on the floor!

 If you’re used to just dumping, clumping or hiding your most used items as soon as you walk in the door, your entryway could probably use a little help.
 Don’t worry!
-We’ve pulled together some quick tips on ways that you can organize your mudroom to make it more functional for your family’s busy lifestyle.
+We’ve pulled together some quick mudroom ideas so you can organize your mudroom and make it more functional for your family’s busy lifestyle.

 1. Have hooks instead of hangers.

 If you really want people to hang up their coats, book bags and purses when they get home, make it as easy as possible.
 Having hangers in a coat closet is fine for storing coats you don’t wear on a daily basis, but the jacket you grab each day is much easier to locate when it’s simply on a hook by the door.

 Having a boot bench or other seating in your mudroom provides a great place for everyone to sit and put on or take of their shoes.
 Shoes can carry a lot of germs and bacteria into your home.
 Having a bench can help remind your family to take off their shoes when entering, and they can easily store them right there in the mudroom.
 Then, when it’s time to go, you’re never frantically searching for those missing shoes.

 3. Create charging stations with Docking Drawer in-drawer electrical outlets.